 Needless to say, the best option when trying to move a heavy TV is to employ professional movers.
 They have the equipment, strength, and experience in moving heavy objects.
 Putting your back out or other injuries like crushing a toe are a definite possibility.

 However…If you want to do this by yourself, here are some ideas.

-Moving a TV on a ground / single floor (By yourself)
+Moving a heavy TV by yourself on a ground floor

 Big televisions can restrict your vision (because of their large size).
 It’s essential to clear debris in your walking space before you begin.
 Of all potential scenarios, moving a heavy TV on your own is possible only on a single, level floor.
 You can usually achieve this with the minimum of equipment.

 If the TV is mounted high up, you will need help to lift it and place it on the floor.